Colorado's Oil And Gas Regulators Must Now Consider Public Health And Safety

 The group says it will watch closely to see how the new law plays out.
 If community controls are stymied by industry in the courts, Foster says, Colorado Rising will float a statewide ballot issue in 2020, trying yet again to get even more local control.

-But first, opponents of the latest restrictions on oil and gas development may have their shot at a re-do.
+But first, opponents of the latest restrictions on oil and gas development may have their shot at a redo.
 They're already campaigning for a ballot measure to repeal the law.